zench2302/Twitch_stream_analytics/README.md

 **2. channel list**
 Now the channel list is selected from lives with the 20 most audiences at real-time in each game.
 This should be fine as frequent group actions are something we mainly want to study.

+# 7 May
+check number of chats per second from the toy data on bigquery; @mic game list @all produce a version of dataset for the project @jia.

+EDA @all
+tokenization @jia @shameek;
+community detectoin @shameek
+graph quant model @shameek